 Are Non-NSF certified water filters safe for use?

 Now you know what NSF International is and the NSF Certification for water filters.
 You also have knowledge about the NSF Certification process of any product or service and the benefits that come with certifying your water filters with NSF.

 Do you feel like you know all there is and are ready to go?
 Wait, there is something else; are non-NSF certified water filters safe for use?
 It is good to remember that the NSF Certification mark does not automatically guarantee the water filters’ safety.
 You have to verify that the water filter is up to the standard, as per the standard’s requirements.

 Besides, although 90% of drinking water is safe, clearing your drinking water of contaminants such as lead is essential.
 NSF Certified water filters reduce lead particles in your water.
 A water filter may be working efficiently for you, but ask yourself whether it removes lead.
 If it does not, then it’s not all safe for you.
 Hence, non-NSF Certified water filters that cannot remove lead particles from your drinking water will not be safe.

 The safety of our drinking water is increasingly becoming a significant concern.
 This is due to the rise of death cases caused by unsafe drinking water.
 One way of assuring the safety of your water filters is establishing whether they are NSF certified.

 NSF International is an organization that tests and validates services, products, and systems dispatched for public consumption.
-The body tests and verifies food, water, products, systems, and services to see that they meet the safety standards.
+The body tests and verifies food, water, products, systems, and services to meet safety standards.

-The NSF certification process consists of seven steps that are worthwhile because of the benefits you stand to enjoy.
+The NSF certification process consists of seven worthwhile steps because of the benefits you stand to enjoy.
 NSF Certification is the surest way to reduce contaminants such as lead from your water.